Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 Flow cancellation stops collection when the result is no longer needed, such as when a request times out.

 Flow collection is tied to the coroutine that calls the `collect()` function.
-When that coroutine is canceled, collection stops and the upstream flow is canceled too.
+When that coroutine is canceled, the collection stops, and the upstream flow is canceled too.

 To cancel flow collection, call the `cancel()` function on the `Job` of the collecting coroutine: